 I feel we need to define what has been misconstrued somewhere between the haphazard hippy and the cockeyed corporate.
 There are opportunities and there are choices.
 But the penny really dropped for me only yesterday as I was traversing peak hour traffic in Ubud.
 And it’s a “proverbial penny” that I feel I can apply to just about every encounter I have with choice and opportunity moving forward.

 As my nostrils flared.
-Eyebrows arched, and a smirk came to my mouth I saw a distant opening.
-My little car had the opportunity to pull off some reverse car parking prowess, and slide straight into a park some 20 metres from where a cafe was waiting to serve me a hot cup of coffee and the ‘local rag’ would be awaiting to spill said coffee on onto.
+Eyebrows arched.
+And a smirk came to my mouth I saw a distant opening.
+My little car had the opportunity to pull off some reverse car parking prowess, and slide straight into a park some 20 metres from where a cafe was waiting to serve me a hot cup of coffee and the ‘local rag’ (newspaper) would be awaiting to spill said coffee onto.

 But here’s the crux of the conversation: The choice to seize that parking spot was an opportunity of prolific proportions.
 But that choice was not available to all, so neither was the opportunity.

 Without putting an entire gender offside (in particular my wife!)
 I’ll tell you right now that the choice nor opportunity was available to my wife.
 God bless her she’s an exceptional driver, but has on numerous occasions told me that women “do not have the part of the brain that computes spatial awareness like men do”.
 Now you (all the other amazing women drivers reading this) and I know this is not to be true, but regardless my wife could never have pulled off a reverse park into that space!